Hongyu-yu/Paper-updates/README.md

 # Paper-updates
-Updates paper everyday based on RSS and interesting topics
+Updates paper about AI for science and ferro materials everyday based on RSS.